pedromendonka/Vue-J7i18n/readme.md

 ### Change Language

-The initial language is the client/browser default language After that, the plugin store the user preference in browser local storage
+The initial language is the client/browser default language.<br>
+After that, the plugin stores the user preference in browser's local storage

 ``` html
 <template>